 - it was the operational rules determined by the two undertakings that enabled banks to set interchange fees uniformly, even applying for the other payment card scheme; - though both companies claimed that they never fostered their joint treatment, one of them even denied having been aware of it, the GVH has deemed unrealistic in the world of business and thus believable that Visa and MasterCard would have not been aware of the fact that Hungarian banks set uniform interchange fees for both payment card schemes (this was later objected by VISA).
-This served their interest since one of the elements of competition between them was excluded this way; - the banks admitted that in the beginning the two payment card schemes offered explicit help to them, "they drived their hands"; - the payment card schemes must have been aware of the fact that the Hungarian market players determined and sustained the level of MIF without conducting a cost study, however this is a necessary analysis.
+This served their interest since one of the elements of competition between them was excluded this way; - the banks admitted that in the beginning the two payment card schemes offered explicit help to them, "they held their hands"; - the payment card schemes must have been aware of the fact that the Hungarian market players determined and sustained the level of MIF without conducting a cost study, however this is one of the necessary analysis.

-The agreement, subject of the proceeding, dating back to 1996, violated Article 11 of the Competition Act (Act LVII of 1996 on the Prohibition of Unfair and Restrictive Market Practices) since its entering into force, that is since 1 January 1997, and Article 81 of EC Treaty since 1 May 2004 until its renunciation on 30 July 2008.
+The agreement subject of the proceeding, dating back to 1996, violated Article 11 of PURA since its entering into force, that is since 1 January 1997, and Article 81 of EC Treaty since 1 May 2004 until its renunciation on 30 July 2008.

 After 30 July 2008, after the abolishment of the MIF agreement, Visa and MasterCard have been determining interchange fees at different level and structure, which - also acknowledged by them - has contributed to the development of the market.
 (Milán Gauder, chief executive of MasterCard in Hungary, on 18 September 2009 gave the following interview for Inforádió: Fees have changed from several aspects.
 While there was a unique fee applied for everyone before, today this mechanism is much more fine-tuned in order to foster that more and more retailers can accept payment cards, in order to promote the expanding of the whole card market.
-The new fees that were determined last year, have contributed to that numerous retailers accept payment cards by now, even in taxis within Budapest card payment is often accepted for small amounts as well.
-We have also heard that in the state administration sector, in government offices transactions by payment cards will be accepted from next spring on, or in certain police cars there are POS mobile terminals so that if caught on the highway, one can pay the fine directly.
+The new fees that were determined last year, have contributed to that numerous retailers accept payment cards by now, even in taxis within Budapest paying by cards is often accepted for small amounts as well.
+Or else we have heard that in the state administration sector, in the offices of government issued documents transactions by payment card will be accepted from next spring on, or in certain police cars there are POS mobile terminals so that if caught on the highway, one can pay the fine directly.
 So the fact that the GVH initiated this investigation and the payment card schemes got the right to set the fees themselves, have all contributed indirectly to the above mentioned.)